 Kapa Haka is held every Monday.
 Year 3-6 is 11:45am-12:30pm.
 Year 0-2 is 12.30pm-1:00pm.
 If you are a whānau member that is keen to come along and support, please notify your child’s classroom teacher.
 We would be glad to have you join us.

-Through the board’s belief in children experiencing Māori culture, Matua Alwyn is with us each week, immersing all tamariki and kaiako (teachers) in learning Te Reo and tikanga.
+Through the Board of Trustee’s belief in children experiencing Māori culture, Matua Alwyn is with us each week, immersing all tamariki and kaiako (teachers) in learning Te Reo and tikanga.
 When you visit our school, you will regularly hear our learners use greetings and expressions in Māori, and be well versed in waiata.
 Here are some karakia we use with some video links attached for you to practice at home:

 From the age of 5, our students learn their mihimihi (basic personal introduction).
 They are taught to introduce themselves to others through sharing their heritage and links to land.
 Children are encouraged to bring their own mihimihi to school, particularly if they have Māori background.
 Here are the templates we use with an audio link attached for you to practice at home: